Permaculture: Natural building

+Issues

 Intellectual property

 Trademark and copyright disputes surround the word permaculture.
 Mollison's books claimed on the copyright page, "The contents of this book and the word PERMACULTURE are copyright."
 Eventually Mollison acknowledged that he was mistaken and that no copyright protection existed.

 In 2000, Mollison's U.S.-based Permaculture Institute sought a service mark for the word permaculture when used in educational services such as conducting classes, seminars, or workshops.
 The service mark would have allowed Mollison and his two institutes to set enforceable guidelines regarding how permaculture could be taught and who could teach it, particularly with relation to the PDC, despite the fact that he had been certifying teachers since 1993.
 This attempt failed and was abandoned in 2001.
 Mollison's application for trademarks in Australia for the terms "Permaculture Design Course" and "Permaculture Design" was withdrawn in 2003.
 In 2009 he sought a trademark for "Permaculture: A Designers' Manual" and "Introduction to Permaculture", the names of two of his books.
 These applications were withdrawn in 2011.
 Australia has never authorized a trademark for the word permaculture.

-Criticism

-Permaculture has been criticised as being poorly defined and unscientific.
-Critics have pushed for less reliance on anecdote and extrapolation from ecological first principles, in favor of peer-reviewed research to substantiate productivity claims and to clarify methodology.
-Peter Harper from the Centre for Alternative Technology suggests that most of what passes for permaculture has no relevance to real problems.

-Defenders respond that permaculture is not yet a mainstream scientific tradition and lacks the resources of mainstream industrial agriculture.
-Ferguson and Lovell point out that permaculturalists rarely engage with mainstream research in agroecology, agroforestry, or ecological engineering, and claim that mainstream science has an elitist or pro-corporate bias.

-Aquaculture

-In his books Sustainable Freshwater Aquaculture and Farming in Ponds and Dams, Nick Romanowski expresses the view that the presentation of aquaculture in Bill Mollison's books is unrealistic and misleading.

-Agroforestry

-Greg Williams argues that forests cannot be more productive than farmland because the net productivity of forests declines as they mature due to ecological succession.
-Permaculture proponents respond that this is true only when comparing data between woodland forest and climax vegetation, but not when comparing farmland vegetation against a woodland forest.
-For example, ecological succession generally results in rising productivity until it reaches the woodland state (67% tree cover), before declining until full maturity.
+Definition

+The broad range of topics discussed in permaculture has led to criticism that permaculture is not clearly defined.
+Peter Harper from the Centre for Alternative Technology has lamented that, "for some people 'Permaculture' is a generic term for sustainable living, giving another whole set of shifting, fuzzy meanings".
+Even permaculture texts have expressed that "there are as many permaculture definitions as there are permaculturists", although this is also seen as a strength of the flexibility of permaculture principles.

+Studies of permaculture farms have shown a diversity as well as a number of consistent features.
+A 2017 study of 36 self-described American permaculture farms found a variety of business strategies, including small mixed farms, integrated producers of perennial and animal crops, mixes of production and services, livestock, and service-based businesses.
+A 2019 study by Hirschfeld and Van Acker found that adopting permaculture consistently encouraged cultivation of perennials, crop diversity, landscape heterogeneity, and nature conservation.
+They found that grass-roots adopters were "remarkably consistent" in their implementation of permaculture, leading them to conclude that the movement could exert influence over positive agroecological transitions.